-Outside hanging lights can add a beautiful atmosphere to any backyard, deck, or patio.
+Any of the many outdoor lighting options out there have the capacity to transform any backyard, deck, or patio into something remarkably beautiful.
 But have you ever bought a string of lights only to have it be slightly too long for where you want to hang it?
 And then you have to decide where to put the excess portion because you don’t want to leave it dangling, but you might not want it to look off-balance from the other end.
 If you don’t mind a little asymmetry, then don’t sweat it!
 But if you do, you’re probably wondering, “Can you cut string lights?”
 The short answer is: yes.

 Before even thinking about how to cut string lights, you should make sure that the ones you choose are safe for outdoor use.
 Not only is it unsafe to use indoor lights outside in general, but it will be even more unsafe after you cut them.
 So always double-check before purchasing lights for outside to make sure that the ones you have can endure the outdoor conditions!